aayudh454/Single-cell-RNA-seq/README.md

 ```

 ### Calculate additional quality control metrics
+To determine the **mitochondrial and ribosomal transcript percentage per cell**, Seurat provides a convenient function called PercentageFeatureSet().
+This function allows us to search for specific patterns within the dataset.
+In this case, we can utilize it to identify mitochondrial and ribosomal genes.

+To calculate the mitochondrial transcript percentage, we can use the pattern "MT-" to search for genes associated with mitochondria.
+Cells with a high proportion of mitochondrial genes are typically considered low quality.

-Calculate the **mitochondrial and ribosomal transcript percentage per cell**.
-Seurat has a function that enables us to do this.
-The PercentageFeatureSet() function can take a specific pattern and search through the dataset for that pattern.
-We can search for mitochondrial genes by looking for the pattern "MT-".
-Similarly, for the ribosomal genes, we can look for the pattern "^RP[SL]".
-Usually, cells with high proportions of mitochondrial genes are considered as poor-quality cells.
-On the other hand, percentage of ribosomal transcript per cell varies greatly from cell type to cell type.
-Therefore, caution should be taken to use percent.RIBO values to filter out low quality cells.
+For ribosomal transcript percentages, we can search for genes using the pattern "^RP[SL]".
+It's important to note that the percentage of ribosomal transcript varies significantly across different cell types.
+Therefore, caution should be exercised when using percent.RIBO values to filter out low-quality cells, as they can exhibit substantial variation depending on the cell type.

 ```
 # The [[ operator can add columns to object metadata.
 This is a great place to stash QC stats